bellingcat/auto-archiver/README.md

 * `Archive status` (required): the status of the auto archiver script.
 Any row with text in this column will be skipped automatically.
 * `Archive location` (required): the location of the archived version.
 For files that were not able to be auto archived, this can be manually updated.
 * `Archive date`: the date that the auto archiver script ran for this file
-* `Upload timestamp`: the timestamp extracted from the video.
+* `Upload timestamp`: the timestamp extracted from the archived file.
 (For YouTube, this unfortunately does not currently include the time)
-* `Duration`: the duration of the video
+* `Duration`: the duration of the video (in case of videos)
 * `Upload title`: the "title" of the video from the original source
 * `Thumbnail`: an image thumbnail of the video (resize row height to make this more visible)
 * `Thumbnail index`: a link to a page that shows many thumbnails for the video, useful for quickly seeing video content